PabloVallejo/python-exercises/README.md

 ```

 ## Contributing
 Everyone is welcome to contribute.
+Feel free to submit a pull request, issue or suggestion you may find relevant.

 ## Reference
 The original collection of exercises was created by Torbjörn Lager (torbjorn.lager@ling.gu.se)